hhoke/blog/IT_diaries_gradual.md

 Everything I tried to do resulted in a cryptic error.
 After I gave up on debugging and decided to check my email, I saw that my YouTube channel and account had been frozen.
 No concrete or transparent explanation was given.
-The feeling was one of powerlessness, betrayal, confusion, and a desire to immediately download and use spotify and finish my workout.
+The feeling was one of powerlessness, betrayal, confusion, and a strong desire to immediately download and use spotify.
 After an appeal and several days, the account was reinstated completely, with many words of apology but none of explanation.
 I was not left with a feeling of trust.